AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 For a guide on how to run a Snakemake for your cluster, see [https://www.sichong.site/2020/02/25/snakemake-and-slurm-how-to-manage-workflow-with-resource-constraint-on-hpc/](https://www.sichong.site/workflow/2019/10/17/how-to-run-snakemake-pipeline-on-hpc.html)

 If this is not possible, you can also create a profile method of running snakemake.
-Create and place the config.yaml file in your directory within /cluster/home/username/.config/snakemake/slurm, to act as a profile.
+Create and place the config.yaml file in your directory within /cluster/home/username/.config/snakemake/slurm, to act as a profile, example config.yaml is provided as slurm/config.yaml if using this method.

-Additionally, create a slurm_log directory when running snakemake to place log files based on the out location of the config.yaml, example config.yaml is provided as slurm/config.yaml if using this method.
+Additionally, create a slurm_log directory when running snakemake to place log files based on the out location of the config.yaml.

 # Running